 David Michaels PhD, MPH is an epidemiologist and professor at the George Washington University School of Public Health.
-He was Assistant Secretary of Labor for Occupational Safety and Health from 2009 through January 2017, the longest serving in OSHA's history.
+He has held high-level, Senate-confirmed public health positions in the administrations of President Barack Obama (in which he was Assistant Secretary of Labor for Occupational Safety and Health) and President Bill Clinton (Assistant Secretary of Energy for Environment, Safety and Health).

-Dr. Michaels received the American Association for the Advancement of Science's Scientific Freedom and Responsibility Award for his work on behalf of nuclear weapons workers and for his advocacy for scientific integrity.
+Michaels received the American Association for the Advancement of Science's Scientific Freedom and Responsibility Award for his work on behalf of nuclear weapons workers and for his advocacy for scientific integrity.
 He is also the recipient of the American Public Health Association's David P. Rall Award for Advocacy in Public Health, the John P. McGovern Science and Society Award given by Sigma Xi, the Scientific Research Society, and the American Conference of Governmental Industrial Hygienists' William D. Wagner Award.

 Michaels is a graduate of the City College of New York and holds an MPH (Master of Public Health) and PhD from Columbia University.